-Sorting means rearranging a sequence, such as a list of numbers, so that the elements are put in a specific order (e.g. ascending or descending).
-In computer science sorting is quite a wide topic, there are dozens, maybe hundreds of sorting algorithms, each with pros and cons and different attributes are being studied, e.g. the algorithm's time complexity, its stability etc. Sorting algorithms are a favorite subject of programming classes as they provide a good exercise for programming and analysis of algorithms and can be nicely put on tests :)
+Sorting denotes the action of rearranging a sequence, such as a list of numbers, so that the elements are put in a specific order (e.g. ascending or descending).
+It is the opposite of shuffling.
+In computer science sorting enjoys the status of a wide and curious topic, there are dozens, maybe hundreds of sorting algorithms, each with pros and cons and different attributes are being studied, e.g. the algorithm's time complexity, stability etc. Sorting algorithms are a favorite subject of programming classes as they provide a good exercise for programming and analysis of algorithms and can be nicely put on tests :) Sorting algorithms are like Pokemon for computer nerds, some are big, some are small and cute and everyone has a favorite. { Gotta implement them all? ~drummyfish }

-Some famous sorting algorithms include bubble sort (a simple KISS algorithm), quick and merge sort (some of the fastest algorithms) and stupid sort (just tries different permutations until it hits the jackpot).
+Some celebrities among sorting algorithms are the bubble sort (a simple KISS algorithm), quick sort (a super fast one), merge sort (also lightning fast) and stupid sort (just tries different permutations until it hits the jackpot).

-In practice we often get away with using just some of the simplest sorting algorithms (such as bubble sort or insertion sort) anyway, unless we're programming a database or otherwise dealing with enormous amounts of data.
+In our day-to-day lives we commonly get away with some of the simplest, uncomplicated sorting algorithms (such as bubble sort or insertion sort) anyway, unless we're programming a database or otherwise treating enormous amounts of data.
 If we need to sort just a few hundred of items and/or the sorting doesn't occur very often, a simple algorithm does the job well, sometimes even faster due to a potential initial overhead of a very complex algorithm.
 So always consider the KISS approach first.

 Attributes of sorting algorithms we're generally interested in are the following:

-In practice not only the algorithm but also its implementation matters.
-For example if we have a sequence of very large data structures to sort, we may want to avoid physically rearranging these structures in memory, this could be slow.
-In such case we may want to use indirect sorting: we create an additional list whose elements are indices to the main sequence, and we only sort this list of indices.
+In practice not only the algorithm but also details of its implementation matters.
+For instance if we have a sequence of very large data structures to sort, we may want to avoid physically rearranging these structures in memory, this could be slow.
+In such scenario we may want to use indirect sorting: we create an additional list whose elements are indices to the main sequence, and we only sort this list of indices.

 TODO